heyteresagreen/digital-garden/src/site/notes/books/Books I've read in 2023.md

 16. Artificial Condition, Martha Wells
 17. Bewilderment, Richard Powers
 18. Marvel 1602, Neil Gaiman
+19. Yet We Sleep, We Dream, JL Periodot
+20. Rogue Protocol, Martha Wells

 In progress:

 16. The Neuroscience of You (2022), Chantel Prat
-18. Yet We Sleep, We Dream, JL Periodot

 See [Books I've read in 2022](books/Books%20I've%20read%20in%202022.md).